Henry Ward Beecher: Marriage

-"The Beecher-Tilton Scandal Case" (1875)
+The Beecher–Tilton Scandal Case (1875)

 In a highly publicized scandal, Beecher was tried on charges that he had committed adultery with a friend's wife, Elizabeth Tilton.
 In 1870, Elizabeth had confessed to her husband, Theodore Tilton, that she had had a relationship with Beecher.
 The charges became public after Theodore told Elizabeth Cady Stanton and others of his wife's confession.
 Stanton repeated the story to fellow women's rights leaders Victoria Woodhull and Isabella Beecher Hooker.

 Henry Ward Beecher had publicly denounced Woodhull's advocacy of free love.
-Outraged at what she saw as his hypocrisy, she published a story titled "The Beecher-Tilton Scandal Case" in her paper Woodhull and Claflin's Weekly on November 2, 1872; the article made detailed allegations that America's most renowned clergyman was secretly practicing the free-love doctrines that he denounced from the pulpit.
+Seeing a chance to make his hypocrisy known, she published a story titled "The Beecher–Tilton Scandal Case" in her paper Woodhull and Claflin's Weekly on November 2, 1872; the article made detailed allegations that America's most renowned clergyman was secretly practicing the free-love doctrines that he denounced from the pulpit.
 Woodhull was arrested in New York City and imprisoned for sending obscene material through the mail.
 The scandal split the Beecher siblings; Harriet and others supported Henry, while Isabella publicly supported Woodhull.
 The first trial was Woodhull's, who was released on a technicality.